CJ Carmichael CJ Carmichael

 Tangle of Lies

-Part of the Tangle Falls Mysteries Series
+Book 1 in the Tangle Falls Mysteries Series

 A murder rips through the quiet town of Tangle Falls, exposing a web of lies and buried sins.